Electric Cooperatives & Municipalities

 Distributed generation, small scale utility, grid integration

 Bring affordable, reliable efficient renewable energy production down to earth.
-ENGIE Distributed Solar’s Development Team focuses on ground-mounted, utility-scale solar development, with a particular focus on distribution scale installations, community solar gardens (CSG) and direct power purchase agreements (PPAs).
+ENGIE US Solar’s Development Team focuses on ground-mounted, utility-scale solar development, with a particular focus on distribution scale installations, community solar gardens (CSG) and direct power purchase agreements (PPAs).
 ENGIE’s team of regionally-focused project developers work in concert with Cooperatives, municipalities and communities to bring your ground-mounted solar projects to fruition.
 ENGIE has operating or development relationships with more than 25 cooperatives and municipalities.

 - Lower power costs and long-term power price stability